jka6502/stratum/README.md

 * Passes CommonJS module unit tests (though two are in passed in error, see [Gotchas](#Gotchas) for details)

-The `define` function has the following properties:
+The `define` function:
 * Is compatible with [require.js](http://requirejs.org)
 [AMD](http://requirejs.org/docs/whyamd.html)
+* Is probably best suited to providing *mock* modules for testing purposes!

 ## Quickstart